moby/buildkit/frontend/dockerfile/docs/reference.md

 RUN source $HOME/.bashrc && echo $HOME
 ```

-You can also use heredocs with the shell form to break up a command:
+You can also use heredocs with the shell form to break up supported commands.

 ```dockerfile
 RUN <<EOF